Crystal Star

 This foundation gave us a clear direction for the website redesign and ensured the final design would reflect Crystal Star's brand identity rather than relying on stock imagery.

-🔍Understanding The Problem
+Understanding The Problem

 After the brand foundation was established, it was time to understand how users were interacting with the existing website.
 To ground my design decisions in real user behavior, I conducted remote usability testing with 3 participants using a think-aloud protocol.
-I asked users to explore the website freely while verbalizing their thoughts, focusing on navigation patterns, pain points, and overall experience.
+I asked users to explore the website freely while articulating their thoughts, focusing on navigation patterns, pain points, and overall experience.

 3 remote users who shop online regularly